Putting God's holistic love into practice

 This is true no matter what the context.
 When providing care to people in perpetual crisis, solutions that focus only on sharing the gospel or only providing aid are often temporary.
 This is because living in such circumstances can cause a person to feel ignored, helpless, and hopeless.
 When a person knows, believes, and is reminded that Jesus calls us valuable and that He took our place, the sense of hopelessness starts to fade.
 As the Holy Spirit uses the gospel to fill the gap of hopelessness, people feel motivated to work towards meeting their earthly needs.

 Bill began working with Kingdom Workers in 1997 as a long-term mission worker.
-He spent a year in Zambia, Africa continuing the work that the original lay couple had started back in 1989.
+He spent a year in Zambia, Africa continuing the work that the original lay couple had started back in 1989 before later moving to Malawi.
 In his many letters home, Bill talked about his daily life in Zambia and getting to witness the work of the Holy Spirit.
 Having this kind of first-hand experience as an overseas, long-term mission worker gives him a unique perspective on the present and future potential of Kingdom Workers.

 In light of this, our programs seek to partner with local people to share the gospel and create sustainable solutions to people’s daily challenges.
 As the gospel message takes root in people’s hearts, and things like food fill people’s hands, hope and joy are restored.
 People begin to see opportunities to serve God and to help their neighbors.